LIFE IS SHORT, WHY WOULDN'T YOU SPEND IT BEING AS HAPPY AS YOU CAN?

 More recently I gave Eventing a go, I’d always wanted to but I hadn’t had a horse that could, or a trainer to help me.
 I still didn’t have a regular eventing trainer and my lovely competition horse Kiki is a show jumper, but we decided to give it a go anyway and we absolutely loved it!
 I’m now completely hooked and based on Kiki’s excitement levels when she sees cross country fences I’d say she is too.
 When we had our first top 10 placing at only our fourth event I was absolutely over the moon.

 Realising that I was the only thing holding me back was a real game-changer.
 I was the only thing in the way of something I wanted to do, how had it taken me so long to realise this?
 It was as if someone switched on a light and I saw that I’d been making excuses because I didn’t think I was good enough; I’m not ready, that show is too far, there’s no one to come with me etc. They were valid considerations but when it came down to it, if I wanted to do something then I could, I’d been choosing not to because I believed that I couldn’t.

 Knowing the difference that understanding my mindset has made to me lit the fire in me to learn more.
 I continue to be fascinated, excited and amazed by just how powerful our minds are and the difference they make to how happy we are, and what’s possible for each of us, every day.

 Helping others to improve their lives and achieve their goals in the way that I had done felt like my calling.
 As an HR professional coaching senior managers to improve their people, to improve their business area, was my favourite part.
 It was the natural next step to create a business using that coaching experience alongside developing mindset skills.

-I qualified as a Certified Practitioner of Neuro Linguistic Programming (NLP) and Be Your Best Yet Life Improvement Coaching was born.
+I qualified as a Certified Practitioner of Neuro Linguistic Programming (NLP) and Be Your Best Yet Mindset Transformation Coaching was born.